tnunes/codebits-talkgrabber/README.md

 gimme_the_talks.py
 ```

-List the available talks using:
+List available talks using:
 ```
-gimme_the_talks.py -l
+gimme_the_talks.py -l             # --list
 ```

 To fetch only some talks use: